 Social media is exactly the same.
-Overt selling and constant pitching of offers is generally considered poor behaviour on social networks and can result in repelling people from your business rather than attracting them.
+Overt selling and constant pitching of offers is generally considered poor behavior on social networks and can result in repelling people from your business rather than attracting them.

-However just like a real life social gathering, social media is a great place to create and extend relationships which can later turn into something commercial if there’s a good fit.
+However, just like a real-life social gathering, social media is a great place to create and extend relationships which can later turn into something commercial if there’s a good fit.

 One of the most valuable things I see in social media is being able to gauge customer emotions toward your business and engage with vocal customers who offer either praise or complaints in a public forum.